pseudoincorrect/Wootch/Getting_started.md

 - USER_GROUP_NAME : "usersGroup"
 - DOMAIN_NAME : App integration, cognito Domain name of your pool
 - SIGNING_URL : provided by the template
-- HOST_API : API gateway URL of your depoyed API, found in AWS console -> api gateway -> Wootch.. -> Setting -> Default Endpoint
+- HOST_API : API gateway URL of your deployed API, found in AWS console -> api gateway -> Wootch.. -> Setting -> Default Endpoint
 - MOCK_USERNAME : used for testing, if you created a user, this is his email
 - MOCK_PASSWORD : used for testing, if you created a user, this is his password (after password change)